-3. After that, you will obtain the desired predicted spectrum which can be analyzed as a real one (e.g. it
+3. After that, you will obtain the desired predicted spectrum which can be analyzed as a real one (e.g. it can be integrated, peak picking, etc).

 You can also modify the chemical shift and the coupling constant values from the table of the predicted spectrum.
 Just, highlighted the spectrum, follow the menu 'View/Table/1HPrediction' and then double click on the value that you want to edit.
 The changes made on the table will take effect automatically in the simulated spectrum.